American pioneer

-American pioneers, were European Americans, African Americans, Hispanic/Latino Americans, and Asian Americans, who settled the Western United States.
-The majority of the European-American and African-American settlers had marched west from the British Thirteen Colonies and later the United States of America, to settle and develop areas of the nation within the continent of North America.
-Others migrated north from Latin America and east from Asia.
+American pioneers were predominantly European American settlers who migrated westward from the British Thirteen Colonies and later the United States, to settle and develop areas of the nation within the continent of North America.

-The pioneer concept and ethos greatly predate the settlement of the Western United States, with which they are commonly associated, and many places now considered "East" were settled by pioneers from even further east.
-For example, Daniel Boone, a key figure in U.S. history, settled in Kentucky, when that "Dark and Bloody Ground" was still undeveloped.
+While the pioneer concept and ethos are commonly associated with the settlement of the Western United States, both originated with the settlement of places much further east.
+For example, Daniel Boone, a key figure in U.S. history, was considered a pioneer for settling in Kentucky, which was beyond the western border of the Thirteen Colonies at the time.

-One important development in the Western settlement were the Homestead Acts, which provided formal legislation for settlers which regulated the settlement process with little to no concern for the existing inhabitants of the land.
-Pioneers also settled on land that was once inhabited by American Indian tribes.
+Pioneers settled on land that was previously inhabited by American Indians.
+The Homestead Acts provided formal legislation for settlers which regulated the settlement process with little to no concern for the existing inhabitants of the land.

 Etymology

 The word "pioneer" originates with the Middle French pionnier (originally, a foot soldier, or soldier involved in digging trenches), from the same root as peon or pawn.
 In the English language, the term independently evolved a sense of being an innovator or trailblazer.
 As early as 1664, Englishman John Evelyn used the term with a self-effacing "workman" meaning when he wrote in his treatise on planting, Sylva, or A Discourse of Forest-Trees: "I speak now in relation to the Royal Society, not my self, who am but a Servant of it only and a Pioneer in the Works".